AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - Find the **bundleDomains** attribute
 - Add a comma separated list of the domains you are using

-*This has been resolved from version 0.1.11 - thanks to [James Jackson-South](https://github.com/JimBobSquarePants) for the pull request.
+*This has been resolved from version 0.1.11 for the criteria provided with the package, but there still looks to be a problem if you have created your own criteria.*

 ## Version history